 Together, the archaeological site and museum provide a more holistic understanding of Delphi's significance in the ancient world.

 The trip to Delphi is a scenic journey.
 From Athens, it typically takes around 2 to 2.5 hours to drive to Delphi, cutting through the picturesque landscapes of central Greece.
 If you're visiting from Thessaloniki, allocate around 4 to 5 hours for the drive.

-If you're opting for public transport, regular bus services operate from both cities, taking you directly to the heart of Delphi.
-When departing from Athens, the KTEL bus station in Liossion is your starting point.
+If you opt for public transport, regular bus services operate from both cities, taking you directly to the heart of Delphi.
+When departing from Athens, your starting point is the KTEL bus station in Liossion.